robot-uprising-hq/ai-guide/README.md

 ![simple-architecture](simple-architecture.png)

 In the diagram, the simulation is used to train the the model *trained_model.nn*.
-However, the simulation can be used also to test your trained models.
+However, the simulation can also be used to test your trained models.
 The next diagram shows the all different use cases.

 ![simple-complete-architecture](simple-complete-architecture.png)

 ## Download & Setup

-Since the environment is splitted to multiple repositories, we have created a Bash script to make the installing process a bit faster.
+Since the environment is split to multiple repositories, we have created a Bash script to make the installing process a bit faster.
 If you are using Windows, you may need to install [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to run the script.

 The script downloads the project repositories and installs Python dependencies if needed to a virtual environment.